Princess Astrid, Mrs. Ferner: Public role

+Marriage and children

+The baptism of Astrid and Ferner's fourth child, Elisabeth, 31 May 1969.
+The infant's godmother, Crown Princess Sonja, looks on.

-In January 1961 Astrid married commoner John Martin Ferner in Oslo.
+Astrid married Johan Martin Ferner (1927–2015) on 12 January 1961 at Asker Church, Asker.
 They met when she hired him to sail her yacht in a race.
-The marriage was met by "bitter opposition" from the Norwegian Church as Ferner had been previously married.
-After the marriage, she became known as Princess Astrid, Mrs Ferner and no longer got the annual endowment of 50,000 Norwegian crowns that she previously received as First Lady.

-They raised their family in Vinderen.
-She now lives in Nordmarka, Oslo.
+The marriage faced opposition from the Church of Norway because Ferner had been previously married and divorced.
+After the wedding, she became known as Princess Astrid, Mrs Ferner (Prinsesse Astrid, fru Ferner), and ceased to receive the annual endowment of 50,000 Norwegian crowns that she had been granted.
+They had five children, seven grandchildren and, as of 2023, three great-grandchildren.
+The couple raised their family in Vinderen in a house given by her father.